Our Story

-Zest Collective was founded on November 02, 2013, by Gentry Isaiah George and Tyler Garacci.
-George and Garacci created Zest to promote collaborative opportunities for young performing and visual Artists in NYC's Washington Heights Neighborhood.
+Zest Collective was founded on November 2, 2013, by Gentry Isaiah George and Tyler Garacci (Founder Emeritus) to foster collaboration among emerging performing and visual artists in Washington Heights, NYC.

 Artist Statement